PashalisTsirts/Memory-Management---Best-Fit---Next-Fit---First-Fit---Worst-Fit/README.md

-Demonstration of Greedy Algorithms in Operating Systems:
+Demonstration of Greedy Algorithms in Operating Systems

-First Fit algorithm in Memory Management
-Next Fit algorithm in Memory Management
-Best Fit algorithm in Memory Management
-Worst Fit algorithm in Memory Management
+Two arrays with random data are used: blocks[10000] & processes[140000].
+For each dimension all algorithms are executed 5 times.